IDEO-coLAB/nomad/README.md

 ## Get Started

 ### Install
+Nomad uses IPFS under the hood.
 Head to the IPFS distributions page [here](https://dist.ipfs.io/#go-ipfs) and download the binary for your platform.

 After downloading, untar the archive and run the included ```install.sh```:
 ```console